core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 In particular, it can be desirable to not rekey the OSCORE group upon every single membership change, in case group members frequently join and leave, and at the same time a single group rekeying instance takes a non-negligible time to complete.

 In such a case, the Group Manager can cautiously consider to rekey the OSCORE group, e.g., after a minimum number of nodes has joined or left the group within a pre-defined time interval, or according to communication patterns with predictable time intervals of network inactivity.
-This would prevent from paralyzing communications in the OSCORE group, when a slow rekeying scheme is used and frequently invoked.
+This would prevent a slow rekeying scheme that is frequently invoked from paralyzing communications in the OSCORE group.

 At the same time, the security implications of delaying the rekeying process have to be carefully considered and understood before employing such security group policies.